 Update the coefficients used for the quarterly allocation of work in progress in agriculture.
+The authorities' comment on the recommendation:

 The recommendation is completely acceptable.
 Use of data from the quarterly agricultural survey for calculation of the intermediate consumption in agriculture will be started in 2012.